-8.4 This combination of key spatial principles reflects the main tenets of national and local planning policy and of sustainable development and reflects the demands of the local community if the village is to grow successfully at this scale.
-The four alternatives to the preferred spatial strategy - all of which require the growth of the village into the landscape to the north, south, east or west - are assessed in the next section of the report.
+8.6 The combination of key spatial principles reflects the main tenets of national and local planning policy and of sustainable development and reflects the demands of the local community if the village is to grow successfully at this scale.
+The four alternatives to the preferred spatial strategy - all of which require the extension of the village into the landscape to the north, south, east or west - are assessed in the next section of the report.
+The methodology for defining and assessing the spatial options and sites is provided in the Site Assessments Report in the evidence base.

-8.5 The proposed village boundary defines the full scale of the main village by 2032.
+8.7 The Village Boundary defines the desired extent of the built up area of the main village by 2032 and, in doing so, it provides clarity for applicants and the planning authority alike on the distinction to be made between urban and rural when preparing and determining planning applications respectively.
+As such, it is merely a development management device shown on the Policies Map.
 The other, much smaller settlements of Mackney, Sires Hill and Shillingford Hill are considered too small and isolated to support new development and are therefore considered a part of the countryside.

-8.6 The policy has a very positive housing supply effect, with the village boundary allowing for approx. 65 new homes to be delivered in the plan period, i.e. an increase of over 10% in the housing stock.
-And in consolidating new development within the main village form and not requiring further extensions into the landscape, the policy avoids a negative landscape effect and will have a positive traffic effect, as the majority of development land lies close to the village centre.
+8.8 The spatial strategy, of which this policy is an outcome, has a very positive housing supply effect, with the village boundary allowing for approx. 65 new homes to be delivered in the plan period, i.e. an increase of over 10% in the housing stock.
+And in consolidating new development within the main village form and not requiring further extensions into the landscape, the policy avoids any significant negative landscape effects on the AONB or other landscapes.
+It will also have a positive traffic effect, as the majority of development land lies close to the village centre.
 Similarly, the strategy has avoided negative heritage effects by defining the open land that makes up the setting to the Brightwell Conservation Area outside the village boundary (and proposing the designation of a Local Gap in Policy BCS6).